paul-ollis/vim-vpe/docs/api/api.vpe.rst

     Get a named display-only buffer.

     The actual buffer name will be of the form '/[[name]]'.
 The buffer is created if it does not already exist.

     **Parameters**

     .. container:: parameters itemdetails

         *name*: str
             An identifying name for this buffer.
+This becomes the `ScratchBuffer.simple_name` attribute.

 highlight
 ---------